marciof/Eon/specification/specification.md

 ## List ##

 A list is a sequence of elements.
-It extends the *Map* type by associating consecutive positive integers with elements in ascending order of keys.
+It extends the *Map* prototype by associating consecutive positive integers with elements in ascending order of keys.

 ### Examples ###